The art of war is simple enough. Find out where your enemy is. Get at him as soon as you can. Strike him as hard as you can, and keep moving on.

 Meaning

-In the quote “The art of war is simple enough.
+The message behind “The art of war is simple enough.
 Find out where your enemy is.
 Get at him as soon as you can.
-Strike him as hard as you can, and keep moving on.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+Strike him as hard as you can, and keep moving on.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme